+Ever find yourself wondering ‘what are the best restaurants near me’?
 Cape Town has such a huge foodie scene that it can be difficult to choose between the hundreds of great restaurants.
 Take your cue from those who know the city best.
-Here is a list of 50 restaurants in Cape Town recommended by locals!
+Wonder no more, here is a list of 50 restaurants in Cape Town recommended by locals!
 Bon appetit.

 On a budget but still want to get out and have fun?
 Here are 50 things to do in Cape Town for under R50.